jhvanderschee/hugocodex/content/en/add-ons/webshop-simple.md

 ```

 #### Step 5.
 Add scripts to the footer
-Download the [Javascript](https://hugocodex.org/js/webshop-simple.js) file and add it to your project.
+Download [webshop-simple.js](https://hugocodex.org/js/webshop-simple.js) and add it to your project.
 Make sure the bottom of your layout document looks like the code below.

 ```
 <script type="text/javascript" src="/js/webshop-simple.js"></script>